Best Free Poker Sites - Where to play Poker Freerolls

 Freerolls are almost as old as online poker itself.

 Since the very early stages of the online poker industry there has been intense competition among online poker rooms to recruit new sign-ups.

-One result of that competition was the invention of the "freeroll," or free poker tournament.
+One result of that competition was the invention of the "freerolls" or free poker tournament on several sites.

 There are, however, many different kinds of freerolls and finding the best ones can be complicated for new poker players.

 Below you'll find a guide that should answer some of your most burning freeroll questions: